CarlosIvan9/sentiment-usecase/README.md

 # Movie Reviews Evaluator

-This project performs binary classification to determine if a movie review is positive or negative.
+This project performs binary classification on movie reviews to determine whether they are positive or negative.

 ---